mjf1406/reparper/README.md

 ## To-do List

-### p1

--   UX: loading state indicates PDFs are being generated with stages
-    1. Parsing Data
-    2. Mapping Data
-    3. Building boy PDF
-    4. Building girl PDF
-    5. Complete

 ### p0

--   BE: files can now be uploaded on the client side
+-   BE: use can now upload report card template
--   BE: data is ingested into state
+    -   this is needed because the Subject Achievement Comments (\_og) change on a semester basis and might also change on a grade basis.
+-   PDF: need to make sure the fonts are the correct fonts.
+Using custom fonts makes the generation SOO slow.
+-   PDF: long comment also needs some padding
+-   PDF: Subject Achievement Comments need some padding
+-   PDF: Subject Achievement Scores should be bold
+-   PDF: 2st Century Skills Scores should be bold

+## Change Log

+2025/01/25

 -   BE: data is mapped to the correct fields
 -   UX: PDFs are generated and downloaded
+-   BE: data is ingested into state
 -   BE: Ensure there are line breaks between each Subject Achievement Comment bullet point.
 -   BE: Ensure the comments remove new line breaks and that they are replaced with spaces when adding the Long-form Comments
--   PDF: need to check to make sure the font sizes all match
--   PDF: need to make sure the fonts are the correct fonts

-## Change Log

 2025/01/24